ibm-cloud-docs/EventStreams/monitoring.md

 |      | 3000        |   3000 x 2 + 19 = 6019    | $0.08 x 6019 = $481.52  |
 {: caption="Table 1.
 Cost for each plan" caption-side="bottom"}

-Enabling mirroring for Enterprise clusters introduces one more global gauge and an additional gauge per topic in the target cluster (with the target cluster already emitting metrics in accordance with the preceding table), therefore increasing the costs.
+Enabling mirroring for Enterprise clusters introduces one more global gauge and an extra gauge per topic in the target cluster (with the target cluster already emitting metrics in accordance with the preceding table), therefore increasing the costs.

 For more information, see [{{site.data.keyword.monitoringshort}} pricing](/docs/monitoring?topic=monitoring-pricing_plans).